Updated: Apr 13

 Mix in the caster sugar and sultanas

 Add the hemp milk and bind the mixture together into a dough.
-(Add a dash more milk if you need to)

-Shape into small round flat patties (about 1/2cm thick)
+Shape into small round flat patties (about 1/2cm thick) (Makes about 18 patties)

 Preheat a flat pancake pan

-Add a small amount of butter
+Add a small amount of ghee or butter to the pan (approx 1/4 teaspoon per batch)

 Gently cook the patties for 2 - 3 minutes each side in batches until they are all done.
 Be careful that the pan is not too hot or they will burn!